Richard-Hemingway/clubfinder/README.md

 The first pass consists mostly of smallbore clubs turned up web.archive.org copies of the NSRA's old ClubFinder plus a bunch of Google Searches (since the Internet Archive apparently did not archive all of it).
 It does however include fullbore clubs as they have turned up, and recognises multi-disciplinary clubs which affiliate to both NSRA *and* NRA.

-The second pass consisted of clubs from the NRA's ClubFinder and as of May2019 has covered all areas except "London Clubs" and "South West England".
+The second pass consisted of clubs from the NRA's ClubFinder.

 ## Contributing